githubixx/ansible-role-wireguard/README.md

 In general WireGuard is a network tunnel (VPN) for IPv4 and IPv6 that uses UDP.
 If you need more information about [WireGuard](https://www.wireguard.io/) you can find a good introduction here: [Installing WireGuard, the Modern VPN](https://research.kudelskisecurity.com/2017/06/07/installing-wireguard-the-modern-vpn/).

 This role is mainly tested with Ubuntu 20.04 (Focal Fossa) and Archlinux.
-Ubuntu 18.04 (Bionic Beaver), Debian 10 (Buster), Debian 11 (Bullseye), Fedora 33 (or later) and CentOS 7/8 should also work and are tested via the provided "Molecule" tests (see further down below).
+Ubuntu 18.04 (Bionic Beaver), Debian 10 (Buster), Debian 11 (Bullseye), Fedora 33 (or later), CentOS 7/8, AlmaLinux and Rocky Linux should also work and are tested via the provided "Molecule" tests (see further down below).
 It should also work with `Raspbian Buster` but for this one there is no test available.
 MacOS (see below) should also work partitially but is only best effort.

 ### Running the VPN on MacOS